 One other Thought

 Keep your upper body as smooth and quiet as possible.
 This starts from the hips and works it’s way up.
 Stay relaxed and smooth and try to move your arms more forward and back rather than across your torso.
 Along with that, try as much as possible to keep your hips and core area firm.
 Don’t let your hips sway from side to side or dip down as the associated hip strikes the ground.

 Happy running.
 Steven Bentley

-Like swimming and running, cycling efficiently is all about force application and reducing wasted energy.
+Proper technique in swim bike run is critical.
+Cycling efficiently though is all about force application and reducing wasted energy.
 Most people when they ride just push down across the front part of their pedal stroke using their quads.
 They don’t add their glutes into that force application nor do they pull back with their hamstrings or up across the back part of the pedal stroke with their hips.
 By using more muscles in the pedal stroke you are able to take the pressure off your quads to provide all the power to drive you forward.
 Your legs will therefore last longer and over time you’ll be able to train yourself to ride farther and faster.

 Keep in mind though that there’s a process called angiogenesis happening in your body whereby over time you will adapt to your training to develop more capillary pathways and mitochondria in your newly used muscles which will help you to provide oxygen and energy to your muscles.